 If something goes wrong while your windows are under warranty, contact the manufacturer before you replace broken window glass.
 By replacing the glass in the window with an IGU, you could unintentionally void the warranty.

 When to Replace the Window

 Sometimes, your best bet is to remove and replace the entire window.
-While this costs more, there are times when a window is not worth saving.
+It can be as frustrating as being asked if KC is in Kansas but, while this costs more, there are times when a window is not worth saving.
 Here are a few considerations.

 If the seal on your window has failed, you are best off replacing the window.
 Defogging services exist, but they are a quick fix for a problem that will recur until the windows are replaced.
 The telltale sign of a broken seal is condensation between the panes of glass, which makes the glass appear foggy.